MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Experiments

-\paragraph{\model Design.} For \textit{all} experiments, we choose the following fixed \model settings: Both $f(X;W)$ and $g(Y;\theta)$ are 3-layer MLPs, the number of unfolded layers $K$ is 8 (rationale discussed later below), and the embedding dimension $d$ is 512, and the forgetting factor $\rho$ for the online mean estimation is 0.9.
+\textbf{\model Design.} For \textit{all} experiments, we choose the following fixed \model settings: Both $f(X;W)$ and $g(Y;\theta)$ are 3-layer MLPs, the number of unfolded layers $K$ is 8 (rationale discussed later below), and the embedding dimension $d$ is 512, and the forgetting factor $\rho$ for the online mean estimation is 0.9.
 For offline subgraph sampling, we choose a variation on neighbor sampling called ShadowKHop~\cite{shadowgnn}, which loosely approximates the conditions of \Cref{prop:connection}.
 See \Cref{sec:exp-detail} for further details regarding the \model implementation and hyperparameters.

-\paragraph{Baseline Models.} With the stated objectives of this section in mind, we compare \model with GCN~\cite{gcn}, GAT~\cite{gat}, and GraphSAGE~\cite{graphsage}, in each case testing with both neighbor sampling (NS)~\cite{graphsage} and GNNAutoScale (GAS)~\cite{gas} for scaling to large graphs.
-As a point of reference, we note that GAT with neighbor sampling is currently the top-performing homogeneous graph model on both the \texttt{MAG240M} and \texttt{IGB-full} leaderboards.
-We also compare with an analogous full-graph (FG) unfolded GNN (UGNN) with the same architecture as \model but without scalable sampling.
+\textbf{Baseline Models.} With the stated objectives of this section in mind, we compare \model with very recent scalability-focused GNN frameworks MariusGNN~\cite{mariusgnn}, FreshGNN~\cite{refresh}, and SGFormer~\cite{sgformer}, the latter representing a graph transformer equipped with neighbor sampling\footnotemark[2] and other adaptations explicitly for handling large graphs.
+Likewise we include GCN~\cite{gcn}, GAT~\cite{gat}, and GraphSAGE~\cite{graphsage}, in each case testing with both neighbor sampling (NS)~\cite{graphsage} and GNNAutoScale (GAS)~\cite{gas} for scaling to the largest graphs.
+As a key point of reference, we note that GAT with neighbor sampling is currently the top-performing homogeneous graph model on both the \texttt{MAG240M} and \texttt{IGB-full} leaderboards.
+Another natural baseline we adopt is the analogous full-graph (FG) UGNN with the same architecture as \model but without scalable sampling.
+And finally, we compare with both recent approaches explicitly designed for scaling UGNNs, namely, USP \cite{usp} and LazyGNN~\cite{lazygnn} as discussed in Sections \ref{sec:intro} and \ref{sec:challenges}.
+For USP, the core solver is applied to the energy from (\ref{eq:full-graph-energy}) for the most direct head-to-head comparisons, noting that \model, LazyGNN, and USP can all potentially be applied to alternative energy functions to improve performance if needed (we use the accuracy reported in the USP paper where available because there is no public code at this time).
+Further comparisons against other scalable baselines Cluster-GCN~\cite{clustergcn}, GraphFM~\cite{graphfm}, SGC~\cite{sgc}, and SIGN~\cite{sign} are deferred to \Cref{sec:acc-ext}.